 Top tips for the interview include:

 These are just some tips for creating a good impression in an interview.
 JobTestPrep’s website contains numerous resources for interview day.
 See how we can help you practice your interview technique here.

 The day ends with a tour of the offices given by a current trainee.
 Be sure to engage with the trainee, ask for information and in turn ask them questions about their experiences with the firm, and the law they are practising.

 Ince & Co’s interview day includes some unusual tests that you may not see again.
 The firm place particular emphasis on your performance in the in-tray exercise.
-As always practice is key, and this article has run you through the process and the resources that are available from JobTestPrep for you to use to help you navigate through.
-Good luck!
+As always practice is key, and this page has run you through the process and the resources that are available from JobTestPrep for you to use to help you navigate through.
+Good luck.